arduino/ArduinoCore-samd/README.md

-# Arduino Core for SAMD21 CPU
+# Arduino Core for SAMD21 and SAMD51 CPU

+To be fixed soon:
+- Fix DAC
+- Fix tone
+- text PWM
+- USB takes a while to enumerate

-This repository contains the source code and configuration files of the Arduino Core for Atmel's SAMD21 processor (used on the Arduino/Genuino Zero, MKR1000 and MKRZero boards).
+This repository contains the source code and configuration files of the Arduino Core for Atmel's SAMD21 and SAMD51 processor (used on the Arduino/Genuino Zero, MKR1000 and MKRZero boards).

 In particular, this adds support for the Adafruit SAMD Boards such as the Feather M0